James4Ever0/agi_computer_control/usb_power_management/linux/README.md

 do not use 'laptop-mode' or 'powertop' or 'tlp'

+## mountpoint auto remove

+if program is still running and writing to mountpoint but disk is not available, then file will be created under that mountpoint,

 ## uas versus usb-storage

 note: doing this might not help much, since we have this kind of disk detaching issue even with usb-storage driver (might be insufficient power?)